MuckRock/documentcloud/docs/api/search.md

 ### Specifying Dates and Times

-Date times must be fully specified in the form `YYYY-MM-DDThh:mm:ssZ` where YYYY is the year, MM is the month, DD is the day, hh is the hour, mm is the minutes, and ss is the seconds.
+Date times must be fully specified in the form `"YYYY-MM-DDThh:mm:ssZ"` where YYYY is the year, MM is the month, DD is the day, hh is the hour, mm is the minutes, and ss is the seconds.
 T is the literal T character and Z is the literal Z character.
 These are always expressed in UTC time.
-You may optionally include fractional seconds (`YYYY-MM-DDThh:mm:ss.fZ`).
+You may optionally include fractional seconds (`"YYYY-MM-DDThh:mm:ss.fZ"`).
+You must quote these for them to work in search queries.

 You may also use `NOW` to stand in for the current time.
 This is most useful when combined with date time math, which allows you to add or subtract time in the following units:
 `YEAR, MONTH, DAY, HOUR, MINUTE, SECOND, MILLISECOND`.
 For example `NOW+1DAY` would be one day from now. `NOW-2MONTHS` would be 2 months in the past.

 You may also use `/` to round to the closest time unit.
 For example, `NOW/HOUR` is the beginning of the current hour.
 These can be combined: `NOW-1YEAR+2MONTHS/MONTH` would be the beginning of the month, 2 months past one year ago.
-These are useful with ranged searches: `[NOW-1MONTH TO *]` would be all dates past one month ago.
+These are useful with [ranged](#ranges) searches: `[NOW-1MONTH TO *]` would be all dates in the past month.

 ### Sorting